-This is the first stage of the process which will look to elicit comments from stakeholders.
+This is the first stage of the process which will involve a period of consultation with stakeholders.
+A Quality Standards Advisory Committee (QSAC) will be involved in developing the quality standard.
 Standing members for Quality Standards Advisory Committees (QSACs) have been recruited by open advert with relevant bodies and stakeholders given the opportunity to apply.
-In addition to these standing committee members, specialist committee members from a range of professional and lay backgrounds relevant to the topic are being recruited.
+In addition to these standing committee members, specialist committee members from a range of professional and lay backgrounds relevant to renal replacement therapy services are being recruited.
 The topic overview and request for areas of quality improvement will be published and wide stakeholder comment invited, including from those with a specific interest in equalities.